🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ›‚ Visa Ease + 6.8 -- 40 Montenegro offers visa-free entry for many nationalities and a straightforward residence permit process, though administrative bureaucracy can be slow.
+πŸ›‚ Visa Ease + 6.8 -- 40 Montenegro allows visa-free entry for many nationalities for up to 90 days, but longer stays require a temporary residence permit, which is moderately bureaucratic.

 🌍 DIGITAL NOMAD COMMUNITY